 U.S. and Canadian citizens do not need a visa to visit Israel, just a valid passport (valid for at least 6 months).
 Visitors are allowed to stay in the country for three months from date of arrival.
 However, visitors from most European countries, Mexico, Latin America, Australia, New Zealand, South Africa and many others countries do require visas.
 To check the requirements for other nationalities contact the Israeli Consulate in your area.

 No. Israel is a developed country with a level of health and hygiene equal to that of the United States.
 Visitors entering Israel are not required to undergo vaccinations prior to their arrival.
+No special shots are required for any of the countries we tour.
+If in doubt, please check with your family doctor.

 Israel has four seasons.
 The coast has humid summers and mild winters, the hill regions have dry summers and moderately cold winters, the Jordan Valley has hot dry summers and pleasant winters, and desert conditions exist in the Negev all year round.